gophergala2016/skeddy/README.md

 # skeddy

-A lightweight cloud savvy time based scheduler which does nothing but handoff the heavy lifting to a bunch of http endpoints.
-Optional payload can be sent to these http endpoints.
+Skeddy is a lightweight scheduler that can be configured to initiate http requests in fire-and-forget mode.
+Configuration options are inspired from cron.
+It is a cloud savvy time based scheduler.

 # Basic functionality